ArnavSinghal1218/Group-31-NLP/DOCUMENTATION.md

 **Answer Refinement:** While not explicitly shown in the code, the report mentions an additional step involving Jaccard similarity for answer refinement.
 This step, if implemented, would compare the extracted answer passage to the original text of each retrieved article and choose the answer with the highest Jaccard similarity score, ensuring better alignment with the source document.

+**4. Question Answering Model:**

+**Method:** The code leverages the Transformers library ([9]) to perform question answering.

+**Details:**

+**pipeline function:** Creates a question-answering pipeline from the pre-trained "distilbert-base-uncased-distilled-squad" model.
+This model is based on the research paper "DistilBERT: A distilled version of BERT for lightweight natural language processing" by Victor Sanh, Lysandre Devin, et al. ([10]).

+**answer_question_with_transformers function:**
+Takes a question and a list of context texts (article excerpts) as input.
+Combines the context texts into a single string (simplified approach).
+Uses the question-answering pipeline to extract an answer from the combined context.

+**5. User Interface and Search:**

+**Method:** The code employs Streamlit ([11]) to build a web-based user interface for interacting with the system.

+Details:
+streamlit_app.py: This script defines the Streamlit app.
+User Input: A text input field allows users to enter their question.
+Search Button: Clicking the button triggers the search process. find_closest_matches function: Uses loaded embeddings to find the k nearest neighbors (most similar articles) for the user's question.
+Answer Generation: The closest articles' text is combined, and the question-answering pipeline extracts the answer from this combined context.
+Output: The system displays the answer to the user.

+**6. Evaluation**

+**Details:**

+evaluate_answer function: Calculates the Jaccard similarity between the system's answer and the ground truth answer (assuming annotated data is available).
+Jaccard similarity is a metric used to compare the similarity of two sets, and its calculation is detailed in the paper "A formula for the effective calculation of relative similarity based on data mining" by Paul Jaccard ([12]).

+accuracy function: Estimates the overall accuracy of the system by checking if the Jaccard similarity for each question-answer pair exceeds a threshold.

 **Originality and Novelty:**